Are you ready to meet your Newborn but don’t know what to expect from Postpartum?

 Oh dear, writing this article, I can still remember that awful smell right after birth.
 Not only did I sweat like crazy during labor and pooped all over the place, no, baby girl decided to poop as well once she came out and spread it all over my chest.

 So, there was poop, blood, and sweat on my body.
-Well, as you can imagine, it did not remind me of a sunny day in a flower bed.
+Well, as you can imagine, I did not remember myself on a sunny day in a flower bed.
 But the worst part is yet to come: I was not allowed to shower for another day.
 Ahhh… I gave birth on Friday night around 11 pm and the first shower I took was on Sunday Morning at 06:30 am.
 Gross.
 A shower never felt as good and needed.

 You should definitely be prepared for the following smells: